Cheek kissing: Southeastern Europe

-In the former Yugoslavia, cheek kissing is also very commonplace, with your ethnicity being ascertainable by the number of kisses on each cheek.
+In the former Yugoslavia, cheek kissing is also very commonplace, with the ethnicity being ascertainable by the number of kisses on each cheek.
 Typically, Croats and Bosniaks will kiss once on each cheek, for two total kisses, whereas Serbs will kiss once, but three times as a traditional greeting, typically starting at the right cheek.
 In Serbia and Montenegro, it is also common for men to kiss each other on the cheek three times as a form of greeting, usually for people they have not encountered in a while, or during the celebrations (wedding, birthday, New Year, religious celebrations, etc.).

 In Bulgaria cheek kissing is practiced to a far lesser extent compared to ex-Yugoslavia and is usually seen only between very close relatives or sometimes between close female friends.
 Kissing is usually performed by people of the opposite sex and between two women.
 Men kissing is rare even between close friends and is usually considered unnatural and awkward.
 Male relatives are more likely to initiate kissing if there is a significant age gap, such as between uncles and nephews, or if both men are elderly.

 In Romania, cheek kissing is commonly used as a greeting between a man and a woman or two women, once on each cheek.
 Men usually prefer handshakes among themselves, though sometimes close male relatives may also practice cheek kissing.

 In Albania, cheek kissing is used as a greeting between the opposite sex and also the same sex.
 The cheek is kissed from left to right on each cheek.
 Males usually slightly bump their heads or just touch their cheeks (no kissing) so to masculinize the act.
 Females practice the usual left to right cheek kissing.
 Albanian old women often kiss four times, so two times on each cheek.